amanda-park/amanda-park.netlify.app/content/en/resume/_index.md

 * Deployed an R Shiny dashboard application which used anomaly detection to monitor admissions across various metrics
 * Used Natural Language Processing to analyze hospital surveys and automate a previously manual labeling process of identifying patient sentiment

+**Data Science Consultant at Internet Leads US**, April 2018 - August 2019

+* Used A/B testing on website landing pages for a client and improved the rate of ad revenue by 10%
+* Forecasted future predicted ad revenue with a 95% accuracy rate to make ad hoc decisions
+* Used predictive analytics and regression analysis resulting in a 15% decrease in cost per lead

-**Board President at YOUTH POWER!**, February 2017 - August 2019
+**Board President at YOUTH POWER!**, February 2017 - August 2019 **Board Secretary at YOUTH POWER!**, November 2014 - February 2017

 * Led a Board of 6 to 20 participating youth and young adults and facilitated regular meetings
 * Conducted outreach to recruit 5 new members onto the Board
 * Developed a strategic plan and updated priority agenda to assist the organization in growing by 20%

-**Board Secretary at YOUTH POWER!**, November 2014 - February 2017

-* Analyzed financial reports quarterly to ensure proper allocation of over a million dollars worth of funds
-* Prepared minutes after each meeting for the Board’s records

 Education
 ---------